tutumcloud/support-docs/faq/docker-errors-faq.md

 ## Workaround

 Restarting the `tutum-agent` service (`sudo service tutum-agent restart`) on the node, or restarting the node, seems to solve the issue in some cases.

 ---

+## Error message

+*Get https://index.docker.io/v1/repositories/<image>/images: dial tcp: lookup <registry host> on <ip>:53: read udp <ip>:53: i/o timeout*

+## Description

+The DNS resolver configured on the host cannot resolve the registry's hostname.

+## GitHub link

+N/A

+## Workaround

+Retry the operation, or if the error persists, use another DNS resolver.
+Generally you can do this by updating your `/etc/resolv.conf` file with:

+	nameserver 8.8.8.8
+	nameserver 8.8.4.4

+---